 You don’t have to print the worksheet.
 Your child can write or draw their answers on paper.
 Your child’s learning will be most effective if you sit with them to pause the clip and check / praise / support your child as the clip moves on.

-Practise times tables on Times Table Rockstars, too.
-If your child is in Y3, we’re concentrating on the 3 times table.
-If your child is in Y4, we’re concentrating on the 8 times table.
+Practise times tables on Times Table Rockstars, too..
 Email the class teacher if you need your child’s login and password details.